Step 4: Full View

 Does Engineer A have a professional obligation to coordinate with and mobilize the broader local engineering community as part of the escalation response, or is the ethical duty to report purely individual, and how should the existence of broad professional consensus factor into the escalation strategy?

-File Individually and Coordinate Simultaneously Board's choice File an independent individual escalation report to state and federal authorities immediately, and simultaneously initiate coordination with the broader local engineering community to develop a unified technical submission that supplements and reinforces the individual report with aggregated professional consensus
+O1 File an independent individual escalation report to state and federal authorities immediately, and simultaneously initiate coordination with the broader local engineering community to develop a unified technical submission that supplements and reinforces the individual report with aggregated professional consensus Board's choice

 The NSPE Code's reporting duty is individually non-delegable: Engineer A cannot discharge the obligation by pointing to the community's shared opposition or by deferring action pending collective agreement.
 However, the existence of broad agreement within the local engineering community creates a basis for coordinated professional action that would carry substantially greater evidentiary and institutional weight with state and federal authorities than a single engineer's report.
 Coordinated escalation is consistent with Code provisions encouraging engineers to extend public knowledge of engineering and to participate in civic affairs.
 Failure to attempt feasible and timely coordination may represent a missed professional opportunity that falls short of the full spirit of the Code's public welfare mandate, even though it does not excuse or delay Engineer A's independent obligation to act.